-Non-attendance is managed in state schools in line with the DETE policies, SMS-PR-029: Managing Student Absences and SMSPR- 036: Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
+Non-attendance is managed in state schools in line with the Department of Education procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

 Class rolls are marked electronically twice a day, first up in the morning and immediately after the second lunch break.
+SMS message is sent to parents to notify of a student's unexplained absence by 9:30am each day.

 Continued absences that are unexplained are notified to administration whereby phone contact is made in the first instance to explain the Managing Student Absences policy.
 If unexplained absences still continue, the notification process as part of the policy is commenced.
-Unexplained absences are managed through a 'letter to parent' communication process.
+Unexplained absences are managed through a 'letter to parent' communication process